CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterReplicationNetworkPolicy.md

 `func (o *HyperflexClusterReplicationNetworkPolicy) UnsetClusterProfiles()`

 UnsetClusterProfiles ensures that no value is present for ClusterProfiles, not even an explicit nil
-### GetIpPoolMoReference

-`func (o *HyperflexClusterReplicationNetworkPolicy) GetIpPoolMoReference() MoBaseMoRelationship`

-GetIpPoolMoReference returns the IpPoolMoReference field if non-nil, zero value otherwise.

-### GetIpPoolMoReferenceOk

-`func (o *HyperflexClusterReplicationNetworkPolicy) GetIpPoolMoReferenceOk() (*MoBaseMoRelationship, bool)`

-GetIpPoolMoReferenceOk returns a tuple with the IpPoolMoReference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIpPoolMoReference

-`func (o *HyperflexClusterReplicationNetworkPolicy) SetIpPoolMoReference(v MoBaseMoRelationship)`

-SetIpPoolMoReference sets IpPoolMoReference field to given value.

-### HasIpPoolMoReference

-`func (o *HyperflexClusterReplicationNetworkPolicy) HasIpPoolMoReference() bool`

-HasIpPoolMoReference returns a boolean if a field has been set.

 ### GetOrganization

 `func (o *HyperflexClusterReplicationNetworkPolicy) GetOrganization() OrganizationOrganizationRelationship`